sfence/hades_revisited/mods/hades_drippingwater/readme.txt

 # Dripping Water Mod

 Originally by kddekadenz,
-adopted for Hades Revisited by Wuzzy.
+tweaked for Hades Revisited by Wuzzy.

 ## Description